Pinterest

 Acoustic Panels Reduce Noise in Manufacturing Spaces

-Sound barriers can minimize noise by either absorbing sound and vibration or by blocking them.
+Sound barriers can minimize noise by absorbing sound and vibration or blocking them.
 The most effective solutions do both.
 While some noise is still reflected or transmitted, the overall A-weighted sound level is reduced.

 Here are three ways you can use acoustic sound barriers to meet OSHA noise regulations:

-• Enclose the noise – if a piece of equipment is particularly noisy, you may want to enclose it with a single-barrier or double barrier curtain panel.
+• Enclose the noise—If a piece of equipment is particularly noisy, you may want to enclose it with a single-barrier or double-barrier curtain panel.
 These enclosures can protect employees outside the barrier from the noise of the equipment.

-• Absorb overall noise – Multi absorption curtain panels and acoustic baffle systems can cover hard surfaces that would normally reflect noise and create echoes.
+• Absorb overall noise—Multi-absorption curtain panels and acoustic baffle systems can cover hard surfaces that would normally reflect noise and create echoes.
 You can use them on the ceiling, wall, or free-hanging to cover any hard surface in your workspace.

 Free Hanging Noise Baffle